nushell/nushell.github.io/commands/docs/polars_open.md

  -  `--skip-rows, - {number}`: Number of rows to skip from file.
 CSV file
  -  `--columns, - {list<string>}`: Columns to be selected from csv file.
 CSV and Parquet file
  -  `--schema, -s {record}`: Polars Schema in format [{name: str}].
 CSV, JSON, and JSONL files
+ -  `--truncate-ragged-lines, -`: Truncate lines that are longer than the schema.
+CSV file

 ## Parameters